 This project is all about conquering my sewing fears.
 In all my years of sewing, I never made a pair of trousers because the complexity intimidated me.
 The fly front, the waistband and side pockets freaked me out, so I avoided making pants altogether.
-Basically, I had fear of failure.
+I had a fear of failure.

 So what made me change my mind?
 I came across some old curtains at a garage sale for $4 and immediately thought of making wide leg trousers.
 If I messed up the pants, I’m only out $4, so the risk was low.
 Also, I have a thing for obnoxiously patterned pants.
-My signature look is to pair loud pants paired with a simple top.
+My signature look is to pair loud pants with a simple top.
 I’ve been eye-balling Collette’s Juniper Trousers pattern for the longest time and finally bought it for this project.

 Another reason I avoided trousers is the fit issue.
 I’ve had so many bad experiences with ill-fitting patterns that I stopped using them and started winging it on my own with my refashions.
 Luckily, these pants fit me PERFECTLY.
 People, this is a big deal for me because I’m ALWAYS tweaking and adjusting patterns.
 Never in my entire life has a pattern fit me so well.

-These pants fit snugly at the hips and gently flares out to the hem.
+These pants fit snugly at the hips and gently flare out to the hem.
 The contour waistband molds naturally to the waist and is key to the great fit.
 As a short, petite gal, I depend on wide leg trousers to make me look longer and leaner.

 Look at my first fly front!
 It was a little tricky, but Colette has a wonderful tutorial that walks you through step by step.
 I’m a tad OCD with my sewing, and the topstitching isn’t as perfect as I’d like it to be, but it’s not too shabby for a first-timer.